25 May to 08 June 2023

 Our next stop we will stand on the corner in Winslow, Arizona.
 Tonight we do not stay in Flagstaff or Williams, Arizona.
 Instead, our overnight accommodation is just one mile from the South Rim of the Grand Canyon.
 Though off Route 66, it is a worthwhile side trip.
 Take in the sunset over the South Rim of the Grand Canyon tonight.

-Overnight at The Hotel is near the South Rim of the Grand Canyon.
+Overnight near the South Rim of the Grand Canyon.

 Fun fact: In 1909, the canyon was the site of a giant hoax.
 The Arizona Gazette reported that archaeologists had discovered traces of an ancient Tibetan or Egyptian civilisation in an underground tunnel in the canyon.
 The Smithsonian denied this entire story, claiming that they did not know the archaeologists.
 To this day, conspiracy theorists still believe this may have been a government cover-up.